GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Simulation Results

 After evaluating intra-scenario spatial transferability, we consider a more challenging case with entirely different building layouts.
-In campus environments, different building clusters often share common characteristics, such as materials and architectural styles.
+In campus scenarios, different building clusters often share common characteristics, such as materials and architectural styles, but their surface locations, orientations, and Tx--Rx visibility relationships can change substantially.
 A neural RT method that maintains reliable MPC prediction across such clusters can eliminate the need for retraining under scenario changes.
-As shown in the results of $\mathcal{S}_{15}$ in Table~\ref{Gen Test}, GeNeRT consistently maintains superior performance, achieving an overall error of –35.36 dB, an RCM error of –23.77 dB, and an AvgDelay error of only 4.91 ns.
-In contrast, WiNeRT and LWDT experience substantial degradation, confirming that they struggle to generalize under unseen environments.
-These results further validate the inter-scenario generalization capability of GeNeRT.
+As shown in the results of $\mathcal{S}_{15}$ in Table~\ref{Gen Test}, GeNeRT consistently maintains superior performance, achieving an overall error of $-35.36$ dB, an RCM error of $-23.77$ dB, and an AvgDelay error of only 4.91 ns.